shishir-dey/Callisto/README.md

 This will:
 1. Install all dependencies
 2. Generate TypeScript types from JSON schemas
-3. Start the server with mock data on `127.0.0.1:9229`
+3. Start the server on `127.0.0.1:9229`
-4. Launch the Electron client
+4. Launch the Electron client with device selection
+5. Automatically detect available debug probes

 ## Architecture